AGH-Evil-Inc/FiFS-EKF/README.md

-# GyroAccKalmanFilter
+# FiFS - Extended Kalman Filter
-Trying to get orientation of an object based on accelerometer and qyroscope measurments
+Trying to get orientation of an object based on accelerometer and qyroscope measurments, implementing Extended Kalman Filter.

 ## Wstęp